NRTDP/scPiMS/README.md

 	- https://posit.co/download/rstudio-desktop/
  - Installs in less than 10 minutes on standard workstation

- ### scApp.exe
- - The scApp.exe application is included in supplementary files in our publication located here: `IN SUBMISSION`

-scApp.exe ... select FDR threshold
-output: XLSX (export button)
-input to MATLAB and R: 1 csv files (from score matrix)

-# Running Demo Dataset `FIX`
+# Running Demo Dataset
-1. Download the demo dataset from the following link:
+1. Download the demo files (Total_5272_cells.dmt and 165_proteoforms.fastp) from MassIVE dataset [MSV000096472](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=1414496353314110b391a9356119ad5d)
-1. Unzip the demo dataset to a location of your choice
-1. Open the scApp.exe application
+1. Open the scApp.exe application and select the 2 input demo files
-1. Click the `Load` button and navigate to the unzipped demo dataset folder
+1. Click the `Run` button to process the demo dataset (should take approximately 5 minutes on a standard desktop)
-1. Click the `Run` button to process the demo dataset
+1. Click the `Export` button to save the processed data as an XLSX file
-1. The processed data will be saved in the same folder as the demo dataset
+1. Use Excel to convert the "scores" sheet in the XLSX file to a CSV file
-1. Open the scAnalyzer.m MATLAB script
+1. Open the GSVA_clusters_PCA/ss_GSVA.qmd R Markdown file using RStudio
 1. Load the processed data and run the script
-1. Open the GSVA_clusters_PCA/ss_GSVA.qmd R Markdown file
-1. Load the processed data and run the script
-1. The results will be saved in the same folder as the demo dataset
+1. The resulting figures will be saved in the same directory as the R Markdown file

-1. Review the results and enjoy!
-1. For more information, please refer to the user manual
+# Running other datasets
+You can use the scApp.exe application to process other datasets by following the same steps as the demo dataset.
+The inputs are a .dmt file (containing single cell ion data) and a .fastp (containing the proteoform data).